- ML for security and security for ML

 Title: ML for security and security for ML

-So, join the 3 days Expedition specially designed for security professionals to understand, build and hack Machine Learning applications.
+So, join the 4 days online expedition specially designed for security professionals to understand, build and hack Machine Learning applications.
 The course is divided into two parts, ML4SEC & SEC4ML.
 ML4SEC will focus on nitty-gritties of building ML applications.
 Then learn to hack them in SEC4ML part.

 In this session, we will build up our understanding of basic yet state of the art machine learning algorithms.
 Discuss mathemagic behind why these models work the way they do.
 Build some smart Machine Learning applications and evaluate them.
 By the end, we will get an idea of how to solve a real-world problem using machine learning.